Prosecutor seeking Trump's taxes cites probe of his business

 The Supreme Court last month rejected claims by Trump’s lawyers that the president could not be criminally investigated while he was in office.

+They cited several newspaper articles, including one in the Washington Post examining allegations that Trump had a practice of sending out financial statements to potential business partners and banks that inflated the worth of his properties by claiming they were bigger or more potentially lucrative than they were.

+Trump’s former personal lawyer, Michael Cohen, described such practices during congressional testimony.

-Vance sought the tax records in part for a probe of how Trump’s then-personal lawyer, Michael Cohen, arranged during the 2016 presidential race to keep the porn actress Stormy Daniels and model Karen McDougal from airing claims of extramarital affairs with Trump.
+Vance sought the tax records in part for a probe of how Cohen arranged during the 2016 presidential race to keep the porn actress Stormy Daniels and model Karen McDougal from airing claims of extramarital affairs with Trump.
 Trump has denied the affairs.

 Cohen is serving the last two years of a three-year prison sentence in home confinement after pleading guilty to campaign finance violations and lying to Congress, among other charges.
 He said he plans to publish a book critical of the president before the November election.